McCrudden at the double for Institute

 The visitors had half a chance on two minutes but Alan Sullivan's tame left footed strike from 20 yards failed to trouble 'Stute keeper Marty Gallagher.

-Institute's Michael McCrudden, who netted their winner on the opening day, went close on eight minutes, but after picking up Ronan Doherty's pass, his curling effort sailed just over Berratt Turker's crossbar.
+Institute's McCrudden, went close on eight minutes, but after picking up Ronan Doherty's intelligent pass, his curling effort sailed just over Turker's crossbar.

-On 24 minutes Town's Norton saw his 25 yard powerful strike, which had Gallagher struggling, flashed just over.
+Just after the midway point of the first half Town's Norton saw his 25 yard powerful strike, which had Gallagher struggling, flash just over.

 Moments later the visitors were reduced to ten men as Daniel Wallace was red carded after a heavy challenge on Jamie McIntyre.